anthill/blog/_posts/26-11-2014-counting-coworkers-with-machine-learning.markdown

 As human, we count people by looking at them.
 What if we could teach our small computer to do the same.
 The machine, given a picture of the scene, should be able to detect human faces and count them.
 The exercise is not so easy: you and I have been seeing human faces and chairs for years and we know how to make the difference.
 The computer has to catch up this learning process in a few hours.

-We must feed him with examples: this is what we call the learning database.
+We must feed it with examples: this is what we call the learning database.
 On one side, some positive pictures of humans (crop of upper body).
 On the other side, some negative pictures that can be anything except an human (pieces of walls, chairs, bags on the floor etc).

-Once the database is created (by hand mostly), we use a learning algorithm (in this case Haar-cascades).
+Once the database (mostly manually) created, we use a learning algorithm (in this case Haar-cascades).
 Training a model can be easy, make the computer understand what we want can be strenuous.
 It requires skills and patience to chose the correct parameters.
 Here is a benchmarck of model we tested:

 <iframe width="800" height="600" frameborder="0" seamless="seamless" scrolling="no" src="https://plot.ly/~babou/62.embed?width=800&height=600"></iframe>